djellemah/wyrm/README.md

 [![Build Status](https://travis-ci.org/djellemah/wyrm.png?branch=master)](https://travis-ci.org/djellemah/wyrm)
 -->

-Transfer a database from one rdbms to another (eg mysql to postgres).
+Transfer a database (or single tables) from one rdbms to another (eg mysql to postgres).
 Either via a set of files, or direct from one db server to another.

 Has been used to dump > 100M dbs, and one 850G db.
 Should theoretically work for any rdbms supported by [Sequel](http://sequel.jeremyevans.net/).

-Dumps are compressed with bz2, using pbzip2.
+Dumps are (usually) compressed with bz2, using pbzip2.
 Fast *and* small :-D For example: mysqldump | bzip2 for a certain 850G db comes to 127G.
 With wyrm it comes to 134G.

 Transfers tables and views only.
 Does not attempt to transfer stored procs, permissions, triggers etc.